ypid/seafile-wiki/Deploy-Seafile-with-PostgreSQL.md

 # Deploy Seafile with PostgreSQL #

-If you need to deploy Seafile with PostgreSQL, you need to download **seafile-server-1.7.0 or above**.

 ## Preparation ##

 1. [[Download and setup seafile server]], then start seafile and seahub and make sure everything is OK.